hughes-drew/wustl_pathogen_report/README.md

 Note: this app is a prototype, and core functions are still in development (see below). **The app and underlying data have not been validated and should not be used for clinical or public health purposes.**

 ### Preprocessing
 The source data are currently stored as individual .csv files (one per week) that include test-level results and associated metadata (not tracked in this repository).
-The following script aggregates these results, adds week and month labels, and calculates seasonal summary statistics:
+The following script aggregates these results, adds week and month labels, and calculates summary statistics:

 - [preprocess.R](code/preprocess/preprocess.R)